yousifbahnasy/BioInformatics_project/README.md

   1-open any python terminal
   2-go to the directory where the project is: cd D:/projectfolder/
   3-streamlit run project.py
-# used streamlit library to create the gui:
+# Used streamlit library to create the gui:

 ![image_2023-12-29_14-23-58](https://github.com/yousifbahnasy/BioInformatics_project/assets/76980953/f9887bed-9076-499c-8fe2-6730be061dfa)
-# it contains the following functions
+# It contains the following functions
 1-naive match
 2-complement
 3-CG_count